srav31/recipes-and-ratings-analysis/README.md

   height="600"
   frameborder="0"
 ></iframe>

-Scatter plot of Total Fat (g) vs Num Calories.
+Scatter plot of Total Fat (g) vs Number of  Calories.
 We can see a positive correlation between the 2 variables.

+<iframe
+  src="plots/plot.html"
+  width="800"
+  height="600"
+  frameborder="0"
+></iframe>
+Box plot of Total Fat Range (g) vs Number of Calories colored by Cooking Time Range.
+We can see that as the total fat range increases, so does the number of calories.
+It also seems that recipes that took 120+ minutes to prepare have a higher number of calories.

  **Add head of dataset, univariate plot, multivariate plot, merged table, data before and after imputing**